termux/x11-packages/CONTRIBUTING.md

 	- **System information**

-		Just post output of the `termux-info`.
+		Put here the complete output of the `termux-info`.

-Please note that you should not expect that your problem will be solved immediately.
+Please note that your problem may not be solved immediately.

 ## Package requests

 If you found that specific package is not available, you may [request](package-request-template) it.

-1. Make sure that it comply with the following restrictions:
+1. Make sure that it comply with the following restrictions otherwise your request will be denied:

 	- Package should not require root, custom ROM or custom kernel.

 	- Package should not be developed specially for multi-user environments.

-	- Package should not be closed source.
+	- Package should not be closed source or have non-free license.

 	- Package should not be designed for working only on specific architecture.

-	- Package should not require OpenGL.
+	- Package should not require OpenGL (due to unsupported GLX).

 	- Package should not require Java.

 	- Package should not depend on specific perl/python/ruby modules.

-	- Package should not be complex desktop environment (e.g. like KDE or GNOME).
+	- Package should not be part of complex desktop environment like KDE or GNOME.

 2. When you are sure that package is suitable for this repository, use the [package request template][package-request-template].